Certificate in Cancer Immunotherapy Module 4: Managing Immune Checkpoint Inhibitor Adverse Events

 • Treat non-immune-mediated adverse events.

-the Context of an Adverse Event
+Management of ICB Therapy in the Context of an Adverse Event

 • Describe when ICB therapy can be continued, reduced or discontinued in the face of toxicity.